jstaf/hpc-tools/README.md

 Refer to each script's help documentation for usage instructions (`commandname -h`).
 All scripts are cross-platform (Windows + UNIX) unless indicated.

-`diskfree` - A python equivalent of `df -h` meant to be run under Cron or Windows Task Scheduler.
+**diskfree** - A python equivalent of `df -h` meant to be run under Cron or Windows Task Scheduler.
 Emails you if disk usage passes a certain threshold.

-`sandbox` - Cap a command at a certain number of processors using CPU affinities (UNIX only).
+**sandbox** - Cap a command at a certain number of processors using CPU affinities (UNIX only).
+Really useful for controlling jobs/programs that otherwise attempt to detect and use every single thread on a machine.

-`sge2slurm` - Converts old Sun Grid Engine (SGE) job scripts to their SLURM equivalents.
+**sge2slurm** - Converts old Sun Grid Engine (SGE) job scripts to their SLURM equivalents.

 ## Dependencies